Unity-Technologies/com.unity.multiplayer.docs/docs/learn/rpcnetvarexamples.md

 ```

 We want the full history of inputs sent, not just the latest value.
-There's no need for `NetworkVariable`s, you just want to blast your inputs to the server.
-Since Boss Room is not a twitch shooter, we're sending inputs as reliable `RPC`s, we don't care about the additional latency an input loss would add.
+There is no need for `NetworkVariable`s, you just want to blast your inputs to the server.
+Since Boss Room is not a twitch shooter, we send inputs as reliable `RPC`s without worrying about the additional latency an input loss would add.

 ## Sending action inputs RPCs